 You need to be well aware of this and make sure you don’t end up doing something bad impulsively.
 You should avoid that at all costs too.
 Silly, impulsive actions are never the answer to how to get over a breakup.

 7. Time does heal wounds

-So, there you have it.
 Just remember that because one relationship has ended, it doesn’t mean you will never find love again.
-Open your heart up to new experiences and don’t be afraid to feel.
+Open your heart up to new possibilities and don’t be afraid to feel.
 And someday, you will love again!

 1. How long until a breakup stops hurting?

 Though this is a million dollar question and most of us are seeking a definite answer to this, unfortunately there is none.
 The exact timeline is very subjective and varies from person to person, from breakup to breakup.
 If you keep yourself engaged in other things and don’t sit and mope, you’ll get over it much faster.